royalapplications/docs/src/r2022/royalts/reference/connections/terminal-putty.md

 ### Credential Mode
 [!include[credentialmodes.md](~/royalts/_shared/credentialmodes.md)]

+### Advanced

+#### Exclude Host/IPs
+Enter a comma seperated list of hosts or IPs.
+You may also use wildcards like: _192.168.88.*, *.example.com_

+#### Consider Proxying Local Host Connections
+Connections to the local host (the host name localhost, and any loopback IP address) are never proxied.
+You can change that by enabling this option.

+#### DNS Lookup at Proxy End
+- No: PuTTY will do DNS resolution.
+- Auto: PuTTY will resolve depending on the proxy mode.
+- Yes: PuTTY will always pass host names to the proxy.

+#### Telnet or Local Proxy Command:
+You can use a command such as: _%user\n%pass\nconnect %host %port\n_

 ## ![](/r2022/images/RoyalTS/Plugins/Connections/TerminalPuTTY/SVG_PageLogging_32.svg#img_header) Logging
 The **Logging** page allows you to configure session logging.
 Log files can be viewed using the Dashboard.